awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-deploy.md

-# Deploying an AWS Panorama application<a name="gettingstarted-deploy"></a>
+# Deploying the AWS Panorama sample application<a name="gettingstarted-deploy"></a>

 After you've [set up your AWS Panorama Appliance Developer Kit](gettingstarted-setup.md) and upgraded its software, deploy a sample application\.
 In the following sections, you define the application code, import a machine learning model, and deploy an application with the AWS Panorama console\.

-The sample application uses a machine learning model to detect people in frames of video from network camera\.
+The sample application uses a machine learning model to detect people in frames of video from a network camera\.
 It uses the AWS Panorama Application SDK to load a model, get images, and run the model\.
 The application then overlays the results on top of the original video and outputs it to a connected display\.

 In a retail setting, analyzing foot traffic patterns enables you to predict traffic levels\.
 By combining the analysis with other data, you can plan for increased staffing needs around holidays and other events, measure the effectiveness of advertisements and sales promotions, or optimize display placement and inventory management\.